dreikanter/sublime-bookmarks/README.md

 - [Spacegray](http://kkga.github.io/spacegray/) — a Hyperminimal UI theme.
 - [Cobalt2](https://github.com/wesbos/cobalt2) — a full featured Sublime Text blue theme
 - [Flatland](https://github.com/thinkpixellab/flatland) — a simple theme and accompanying color scheme for Sublime Text 2 & 3.
 It is mostly derived from Soda, the right place to start for any custom theme development for Sublime.
+- [Material theme](https://github.com/equinusocio/material-theme) — This theme brings the Material Design visual language.
-- [Material Theme](http://equinusocio.github.io/material-theme/) — Epic theme for Sublime Text 3
+- [PreDawn](http://jamiewilson.io/predawn/) — A dark interface and syntax theme for Sublime Text .
+- [Comfort](https://github.com/devanshdalal/Comfort) — A Wonderful theme for sublime Text!.

 ### Color Schemes